 Over the past several years Sonova has engaged in ongoing dialog with shareholders and shareholders’ representatives and has made significant efforts to continuously improve its compensation disclosure, both in terms of transparency and level of detail provided about its principles and system of compensation.
 The positive outcome of the consultative votes in recent years indicates that shareholders welcome this approach.

 As determined in the Articles of Association, the Organizational Regulations, and the Nomination and Compensation Committee Charter of Sonova Holding AG, the Nomination and Compensation Committee (NCC) supports the Board of Directors in the fulfillment of its duties and responsibilities in the area of compensation and personnel related matters.
 Its tasks and responsibilities include, among others:

 - Periodical review of Sonova’s compensation principles

-- Yearly review of the individual compensation of the CEO and of the other members of the Management Board
+- A yearly review of the individual compensation of the CEO and of the other members of the Management Board, including variable cash compensation

 - Preparation of the compensation report

 - Selection and nomination of candidates for the membership of the Management Board as proposed by the CEO and pre-selection of suitable candidates to the Board of Directors

 The NCC consists exclusively of independent and non-executive members of the Board of Directors, who are elected individually and annually by the Annual General Shareholders’ Meeting.
 For the period under review, the NCC consisted of Robert F. Spoerry (Chairman of the Board of Directors), Stacy Enxing Seng, and Beat Hess.

 The NCC meets as often as business requires but at least three times per year.
 In the 2017/18 financial year, it held four meetings.
 For detailed information please consult the compensation report.